KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 See AJE or RealFuels for examples of how to implement SolverEngines in practice.

 Changelog:
+v1.8
+* Fix for GUI issues in 1.7.
+* To avoid the "can't restart engine once propellant is provided again" issue, shutdown and then activate your engine.
+That will clear its memory of flameouts.

+v1.7
+* Remove duplicate GUI entries.
+* Avoid some NREs.

 v1.6
 * Finally fix the "can't start when shielded" thing.
 Activate/toggle was fixed but staging wasn't.
 * Improve fitting code.